bigomics/omicsplayground-doc/modules/mod0_home.rst

 access several customisation options.
 In particular they can de-select feature filtering options, select different gene tests and enrichment methods combinations, include or exclude analysis types and select developer-specific options.
-A new advanced feature with V3 of the platform is the ability to upload custom GMT files with a dataset.
+A new advanced feature with V3 of the platform is the ability to upload a custom GMT files with a dataset.

 .. figure:: figures_v3/compute.png